R-Lefebvre/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/KakuteF7Mini/README.md

 bootloader button pressed.
 Then you should load the "with_bl.hex" firmware, using your favourite DFU loading tool.

-Note that this hardware has problems going into DFU mode if a GPS is connected and powered - please disconnect your GPS when flashing for the first time.

 Once the initial firmware is loaded you can update the firmware using any ArduPilot ground station software.
 Updates should be done with the *.apj firmware files.